oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 ## Demoing

-Open a shell session either on Cloud9 or any other instance with a configures aws cli.
+Open a shell session either on Cloud9 or any other instance with a configured aws cli.

 ### Tags